meinjens/automator/README.md

 <h3>Setup environment for your system</h3>

 Create your system specific configuration file in the folder config and name it env.{name of your host}.properties or env.{username}.properties.
-Copy all properties from the default properties in env.properties file you want to customize.
+Copy properties from the default properties in env.properties file you want to customize.

 <h3>Choosing modules for your system</h3>